Digitizer

 - Adding features — quicker shape tools for non-precision work

-- Background imagery — imagery precision caps the digitizer
+- Background imagery — imagery precision caps the Digitizer

 - Shapefile import — alternative path for high-precision external geometry